 The Taxman Loves Stocks

-Stocks are treated as capital gains, which face a much less onerous tax burden than regular income or the interest from bonds.
+Stocks, such as Motley Fool stock picks, are treated as capital gains, which face a much less onerous tax burden than regular income or the interest from bonds.

 Dividend payouts and capital gains from stock ownership face a 0% to 23% rate, depending on your income, while the top bracket for income tax can run as high as 43%.
 The taxman’s favor for stocks makes a big difference in the long run, and is a great reason for millennials to get into the market as soon as possible.